 As this develops, Weinstein is serving his 23-year sentence in a maximum-security prison in upstate New York.
 While survivors are grappling with the lack of accountability provided by this settlement, the moment of solidarity showed how this movement to bring justice is ongoing and unwavering.

-“We fought a long and grueling battle in the courtroom,” Caitlin Dulany, one of the nine plaintiffs, said in a statement to NBC News.
+“We fought a long and gruelling battle in the courtroom,” Caitlin Dulany, one of the nine plaintiffs, said in a statement to NBC News.
 “Harvey avoided accountability for decades, and it was a powerful moment for us to band together and demand justice.”